Vincenzo0709/NVDLA_on_Vivado/vp/doc/TOOLS.md

-# Tools installation directives
+# Tools installation
-Here are the installation instruction for all needed tools.
+Here are the installation steps for all needed tools.<br>
 Tested on Ubuntu 16.04, with 4.15.0 kernel.

 ## Generic tools